canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 It is recommended that you keep your Kubernetes deployment updated to the latest available stable version.
-You should also update the other applications which make up Kubernetes.
+You should also update the other applications deployed in your Kubernetes cluster.
 Keeping up-to-date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

 Kubernetes releases patch versions approximately every month.
 These updates